-How can child protection agencies and faith-based organizations work together to meet family needs?
+How have child protection agencies partnered with faith-based organizations to support families?

 Key partnership strategies continue to evolve from a focus on foster care and adoption to prevention-oriented and family-support efforts.